Active vs Inactive Ingredients in Skincare

 • Beeswax

-• Silicone (Dimethicone, Cyclopentasiloxane)
+• Silicones (Dimethicone, Cyclopentasiloxane)

 9. Peptides (Various Types): Improve skin firmness, reduce wrinkles, and enhance skin repair.

-• Signal Peptides: Stimulate collagen and elastin production (e.g., Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7
+• Signal Peptides: Stimulate collagen and elastin production (e.g., Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7)

 • Carrier Peptides: Deliver copper and other trace elements to the skin (e.g., Copper Tripeptide-1)